demisto/content-docs/docs/integrations/context-standards-mandatory.md

     "DetectionEngines": "NUMBER, The total number of engines that checked the indicator.", "PositiveDetections": "NUMBER, The number of engines that positively detected the indicator as malicious.", "Category": "STRING, The category associated with the indicator."
-}
+    "Tags": "STRING, Tags of the URL.",
+    "FeedRelatedIndicators": {
+         "value": "STRING, Indicators that are associated with the URL.", "type": "STRING, The type of the indicators that are associated with the URL", "description": "STRING, The description of the indicators that are associated with the URL."
+    },
+    "MalwareFamily": "STRING, The malware family associated with the URL" }
 ```